 new one, one at a time, using a pair of needle nose plyers.
 You will need a screwdriver to disconnect the screws for your small gauge thermostat wires.
 While transferring and reconnecting the thermostat wires, make sure that the outer plastic coating is cut back far enough from the tip of the bare wires so that when you connect them to the new control module you only have bare copper wire touching the plate while you tighten the screws down for a good electrical connection.

-Once you have transferred all of the wires from the old module to the new replacement control module you will need to loosen or take the screws out of the control board housing or mounting panel.
+Once you have transferred all of the wires from the old board to the new replacement control board you will need to loosen or take the screws out of the control boards housing or mounting panel.
 Once it is loose and free from the furnace you will need to turn it over and release the control board from the back of the mounting panel then simply align the new control board pins with the holes in the mounting panel and snap it into place.

 Now, position the mounting panel back onto the furnace and tighten the screws back.
 Replace all of the access panels and secure them.
 Turn the power source back on and your furnace should be good to go and ready for use.

 The control board has a life span just like any other household appliance parts do and can wear out from use and age.
 Lightning storms/strikes cause a lot of havoc on appliances and are responsible for damage to many circuit boards.
 Electrical power surges and flood waters or just moisture/condensation can also be to blame for a faulty circuit control board.